 The Association is actively protecting its members by offering financial and legal advice; is promoting them by giving employment opportunities and advertising the members’ tours and services, and is campaigning for guiding fees to be according to the cost of living.

 Finally, we advocate consumer protection by requesting the elimination of non-trained practitioners.
 We believe that illegal guides do not have the knowledge, training and expertise that is needed to represent our country and heritage.

 To become a qualified Tourist Guide in Hungary, candidates must complete tourism and guiding-related educational courses.
-These courses last between 8 months and 2 years, and the attendance can be either in either half-day or whole day segments.
+These courses last between 8 months or 2 years, and the attendance can be either in either half-day (part-time) or whole day segments (full-time).
 On completion of the training there are examinations covering practical aspects of guiding such as “on the coach”, museum and site visits and walks.
 There are also written exams, based on 16 different subjects and requiring knowledge of the whole of the country.

 The Association offers educational tours and professional development classes to members in the form of mostly free programmes.
 These Continuing Professional Development (CPD) programmes include visits to the main museums, art collection and galleries, well-known and important religious centres such as synagogues and churches.
 In addition, we organise visits to various small historic towns and the natural heritage sites and parks.
 Finally, MIE offers advanced level training for languages.

 Following qualification each Tourist Guide receives an official licence and a badge.
 Please see the pictures below.
 (There are two in use: an old one and the new.)